Learning Feature Embeddings for Discriminant Model based Tracking: Experiments

-We evaluate our approach on GOT10k which is a large-scale tracking benchmark and contains over 10000 training videos as well as 180 test videos.
-According to the requirement of GOT10k where trackers are forbidden from using external datasets for training to ensure fair evaluation, we re-train our DCFST on the training set of GOT10k and evaluate it on the test set.
-Moreover, following the GOT10k challenge protocol, we quantitatively evaluate trackers by average overlap, and success rates at overlap thresholds 0.5 and 0.75.
+{ \bfseries GOT10k~\cite{GOT10k}.} We evaluate our DCFST on the test set of GOT10k which is a large-scale tracking benchmark and contains over 9000 training videos and 180 test videos.
+Here, the generalization capabilities of the tracker to unseen object classes is of major importance.
+Therefore, to ensure a fair comparision, on the GOT10k experiment, we retrain our DCFST and then compare it against DiMP, ATOM, DaSiamRPN along with the top-3 trackers, CFNet~\cite{CFNet}, SiamFC~\cite{SiamFC}, and GOTURN~\cite{GOTURN}, evaluated by GOT10k.
+Following the GOT10k challenge protocol, all trackers are quantitatively evaluated by average overlap, and success rates at overlap thresholds 0.5 and 0.75.
+Table~\ref{table:GOT10k} shows the results.
+In terms of success rate at overlap thresholds 0.5, our DCFST-18 and DCFST-50 obtain the scores of $71.6\%$ and $75.3\%$, outperforming the latest state-of-the-art trackers DiMP-18 and DiMP-50 with gains of $4.4\%$ and $3.6\%$, respectively.
+Additionally, DCFST-18 surpasses its baseline tracker ATOM with a significant gain of $8.2\%$.

-Table~\ref{table:GOT10k} shows the results, where we compare our DCFST against ATOM, DiMP along with the top-7 performance trackers officially evaluated by GOT10k.
-The localization performance of our DCFST is inferior to that of DiMP50 which employs deeper backbone network than DCFST for features extraction (ResNet-50 vs. ResNet-18).
-However, with the same backbone network, that is ResNet-18, DCFST outperforms DiMP18 evidently.
-Besides, DCFST also outperforms other state-of-the-art trackers with large margins.